MMcQueenGNU/Rustin-theme/README.md

 # Rustin
-Is a theme for GNOME/GTK based desktop environments
+A theme for GNOME/GTK based desktop environments

 Wallpaper is included in directory